 This paleo version of hummus is made with soaked cashews in place of chickpeas.
 Since nuts like cashews are high in healthy fat, they’re the perfect base for a creamy dip like hummus.

-Cashew hummus makes a delicious spread for sandwiches, a perfect dip for veggies like carrot sticks cucumber slices, or snap peas, or a sauce for a Mediterranean salad.
+Cashew hummus makes a delicious spread for sandwiches, a perfect veggie dip carrot sticks, cucumber slices, or snap peas, or a sauce for a Mediterranean salad.
 It’s also perfect for scooping onto lean protein like cooked chicken, steak, or tofu.
-Fifteen minutes and five ingredients are all you need to whip up a batch of this delightful spread.

 See my entire list of gluten-free and dairy-free healthy snacks.